double-m/spikes/android/README.md

 ### Maven generated project in Eclipse

-Let's try installing the M2E plugin: in ADT Bundle, *Help -> Install New Software... -> Work with:* `http://download.eclipse.org/technology/m2e/releases`
+Let's install the *M2E* plugin and the *Android M2E* integration plugin.
+We don't need the MarketPlace Client for Eclise: in ADT Bundle, just *Help -> Install New Software... -> Work with:* `http://download.eclipse.org/technology/m2e/releases` and select:

-Now generate a project as above, enter `my-android-application` and try `mvn eclipse:eclipse`.
-Because of differences in generated paths, ADT Bundle fails in:
+- m2e - Maven integration for Eclipse,

-- *Import... -> Android -> Existing Android Code into Workspace* (cannot nest `src/main` in `src`)
+- Android integration for Maven Eclipse.

-- *Import... -> Maven -> Existing Maven Projecta* (cannot recognize Android nature of the project)
+We don't need any `mvn eclipse:eclipse`: just generate a project as above and import it in ADT Bunble (the `.project` will be created correctly).

-No easy way.
-Now let's try [this](<http://www.karlmonaghan.com/2013/03/28/eclipse-adt-maven-m2e-android-connector-setup/>)
+At the moment, the ADT Bundle is not able to build, but I use it as an editor; for all the building stuff, I use `mvn` from the console.